 A speech writing is a piece of composition which gives a talk or an address to an audience but it is not a debate since it is not judged, and also, it is not either opposing or supporting the motion.
 In most cases, a speech is given when we are sending someone off to recount his achievements while he was with us and to wish him well in his future endeavor.

 We also make a speech to welcome those who have just joined us to an audience on a particular topic.

 For example, if you are asked to give a talk to the members of the young farmers’ club on the ‘Importance of agriculture in life of a nation, what we are going to present is a speech.
 There are speeches to inform, speeches to praise or speeches to indict, etc.

 The following keys are crucial issues you should know in writing a speech.

-- It is crucial to use short forms of words like he’d, they’ve, don’t, let’s, i’m, etc. Since a speech is a live piece of composition, it should be given a live audience.
+- It is crucial to use short forms of words such as he’d, they’ve, don’t, let’s, I’m, etc. Since a speech is a live piece of composition, it should be given to a live audience.